 The foiling revolution is taking hold and it’s opening up plenty of opportunities, not least of all at an Olympic level.

-Mixed kite boarding has been included on the programme for the 2024 Paris Olympics, and is likely to be on foiling equipment.
+Mixed kite boarding has been included on the programme for the 2024 Paris Olympics and will be on foiling equipment.
 Come and hear from this country’s top kitefoilers, who recently competed at the kitefoiling world championships on Lake Garda in Italy.

-This free information session is aimed at anyone under 25 who has an interest in kite racing at a high level internationally.
+This free information session is aimed at anyone who has an interest in kite racing.

 It will be a great opportunity to see what the sport looks like and the pathways to racing, learn about the equipment and how to get into it and there will even be an opportunity to try some of the basics like flying a kite, body dragging and foil towing.
 There will be on-water activities at a venue nearby (wind and weather dependent) in the afternoon.